-What does that legalese mean in plain ‘ole English?
+What does that formal definition of actual malice mean in plain English?

-Let’s take a look at a Few imaginary examples of actual malice in a defamation lawsuit.
+Let’s take a look at a few hypothetical actual malice case studies.

 Local Politician/Restaurateur v.
 Competing Restaurateur

-In this scenario, Larry would most likely have to prove actual malice to win because he is a local politician and in most jurisdictions, public officials – no matter how local – automatically fall into the “public figure” category.
-As such, in order to prove actual malice to win the suit, Larry would have to prove that Cathy’s tales were false and only created to crush Larry’s reputation.
-He’d also have to prove that the statements in question led directly to his loss of the local election.
+In this scenario, Larry would most likely have to prove actual malice to win because he is a local politician; in most jurisdictions, public officials – no matter how local – automatically fall into the “public figure” category.

-Jane Doe is a teacher at an elementary school.
+Jane Doe is an elementary school teacher.
 Her nemesis, Dane Joe, also teaches at the school.
-Cutbacks are announced; either Jane or Dane must be let go.
-Both go home and post a message on their respective Facebook pages.
-Jane says: “It’s between me and that b—- Dane.
+Cutbacks are announced; either Jane or Dane must go.
+Both head home and post a message on their respective Facebook pages.
+Jane says: “It’s between Dane and me.
 I hate her; I hope the powers that be see how terrible she is.”
-Dane says: “Jane is a b—.
-I hate her; I hope the powers that be find out that she gives her kids answers on standardized tests and that’s why her numbers are so high.”
+Dane says: “Jane is a witch.
+Hate her; Hope TPTB realize she lets her students cheat on standardized tests.”

 Celebrity v.
 Gossip Magazine